 We are aware of several development-stage and established enterprises, including major pharmaceutical and biotechnology firms, which are actively engaged in infectious disease vaccine research and development.
-These include sanofi-aventis, Novartis, GlaxoSmithKline plc, MedImmune, Inc., a wholly owned subsidiary of AstraZeneca, Merck, Pfizer Inc. and Wyeth among others.
+These include sanofi-aventis, Novartis, GlaxoSmithKline plc, MedImmune, Inc., a wholly owned subsidiary of AstraZeneca, Merck and Pfizer Inc., among others.
 We may also experience competition from companies that have acquired or may acquire technologies from companies, universities and other research institutions.
-As these companies develop their technologies, they may develop proprietary technologies which may materially and adversely affect our business.
+These companies may develop proprietary technologies which may materially and adversely affect our business.

 In addition, a number of companies are developing products to address the same diseases that we are targeting.
-For example, sanofi-aventis, MedImmune, Roche, GlaxoSmithKline, AlphaVax, and others have products or development programs for CMV treatment and prevention.
-Medarex Inc. in conjunction with Bristol-Myers Squibb, Genentech, Abraxis BioScience, and others are developing treatments for melanoma.
+For example, sanofi-aventis, MedImmune, Roche, GlaxoSmithKline, AlphaVax in conjunction with Novartis, and others have products or development programs for CMV treatment and prevention.
+Bristol-Myers Squibb, Plexxikon in conjunction with Roche, GlaxoSmithKline, Amgen through its acquisition of BioVex, Celgene and others are developing treatments for melanoma.
 If these or any other companies develop products with efficacy or safety profiles significantly better than our products, we may not be able to commercialize our products, and sales of any of our commercialized products could be harmed.